 How to Clean and Treat Black Mould

-- Thoroughly clean the area first, preferably with sugar soap (mixed with water to the manufacturer’s specifications) or detergent with water.
+- Thoroughly clean the area, preferably with sugar soap (mixed with water to the manufacturer’s specifications) or detergent with water to remove any grease.
 Wear Rubber gloves and a breathing mask.

 - Rinse to ensure that the area is grease-free.